-The Compensation Committee believes that this strongly links our named executive officers' pay to their and our performance, and best aligns our named executive officers' compensation interests with the interests of our stockholders.
+The Compensation Committee believes that consideration of such factors, among others, strongly links our named executive officers' pay to their and our performance, and best aligns our named executive officers' compensation interests with the interests of our stockholders.

-2012 Compensation Components
+2013 Compensation Components

-For fiscal 2012, the Compensation Committee allocated total compensation among various pay elements consisting of base salary, performance-based cash bonus awards, time-based equity awards, performance-based equity awards, and perquisites and other compensation.
-The table below provides an overview of each element of compensation and is followed by a further discussion and analysis of the specific decisions that we made for each element for fiscal 2012:
+For fiscal 2013, the Compensation Committee allocated total compensation among various pay elements consisting of base salary, performance-based cash bonus awards, time-based equity awards, performance-based equity awards, and perquisites and other compensation.
+The table below provides an overview of each element of compensation and is followed by a further discussion and analysis of the specific decisions that we made for each element for fiscal 2013:

 Compensation Component Base salary Objective and Basis Fixed compensation that is set at a competitive level for each position to reward demonstrated experience and skills.
-Form Cash Practice Competitive market ranges are generally established at or below the 50 th percentile.
-Performance- based cash bonus awards Quarterly and annual incentives that drive Company performance and align executives' interests with stockholders' interests.
+Form Cash Practice Competitive market ranges are generally established at or below the 50th percentile, with consideration for experience and scope of role relative to comparable positions in one peer group.
+Performance-based cash bonus awards Quarterly and annual incentives that drive our performance and align executives' interests with stockholders' interests.
 Cash Target incentives are set as a percentage of base salary and are based on benchmarking from the 50 th to the 75 th percentile.
 Actual payment is calculated based on achievement of corporate and individual goals.
-Time-based equity awards S Long-term incentive that aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
+Time-based equity awards Long-term incentive that aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
 Restricted stock units Equity awards (time-based plus performance-based) generally between the 50 th percentile and the 75 th percentile.
-Performance- based equity awards Long-term incentive that drives Company performance and aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
+Performance-based equity awards Long-term incentive that drives our performance and aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
 Performance stock units Equity awards (time-based plus performance-based) generally between the 50 th percentile and the 75 th percentile.
 Actual payment is calculated based on achievement of corporate goals.
 Perquisites and other compensation Offered to attract and retain talent and to maintain competitive compensation packages.
 Various Named executive officers are eligible to participate in health and welfare benefits and 401(k) matching available to all employees.
+We do not provide any special perquisites to our named executive officers.
 Named executive officers are parties to employment agreements that provide for certain severance benefits.

-The relative proportion of each element for fiscal 2012 was based generally on the Compensation Committee's comparison of compensation that we offered our executive officers against compensation offered by peer group companies to their executive officers, the tax and accounting consequences of certain types of equity compensation, and a desire to allocate a higher proportion of total compensation to performance-based and equity incentive awards.
+The relative proportion of each element for fiscal 2013 was based generally on the Compensation Committee's comparison of compensation that we offered our executive officers against compensation offered by peer group companies to their executive officers, the tax and accounting consequences of certain types of equity compensation, and a desire to allocate a higher proportion of total compensation to performance-based and equity incentive awards.

-The components of compensation for the named executive officers for 2012 are set forth below.
+The components of compensation for the named executive officers for fiscal 2013 are set forth below.
 This composition is consistent with our philosophy of aligning our named executive officers' interests with those of our stockholders by tying a significant portion of their total compensation to corporate performance goals and providing long-term incentives in the form of equity awards.

-2012 Compensation Components
+2013 Compensation Components

-Analysis of Fiscal 2012 Compensation Decisions
+Analysis of Fiscal 2013 Compensation Decisions